whitehara/kernel-patch-fedora/README.md

 ### Modify kernel config
-The config-path.sh adds minimal config into .config files. if you want to custom your kernel, you can add kerne-local file in SOURCES directory.
+The config-path.sh adds minimal config into .config files.
+If you want to custom your kernel, you can add kerne-local file in SOURCES directory.

       cd rpm/SOURCES &&  ./config-patch.sh
 ### Modify kernel.spec(add these patch lines like below)